side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/tutorial.md

 -   The listing would be much easier to read if only the filename was displayed, rather than the full path.

--   The Linux listing isn't sorted.
-That's because the ordering of directory iteration is unspecified.
+-   The Linux listing isn’t sorted.
+That’s because the ordering of directory iteration is unspecified.
 Ordering depends on the underlying operating system API and file system specifics.
 So we need to sort the results ourselves.

 Move on to `tut4.cpp` to see how those changes play out!